 Well-known professional musicians have expressed their struggles with both hearing issues: Four Seasons’s lead singer, Franki Valli, was diagnosed with otosclerosis and had to undergo surgery to acquire improved hearing again.
-Likewise, Coldplay’s lead singer, Chris Martin, has noted his struggles with tinnitus over the past 10 years.
+Likewise, Coldplay’s lead singer, Chris Martin, has noted his struggles with tinnitus over the past decade.

 Despite these setbacks, both Valli and Martin continue to perform for audiences around the world.
+Other well-known artists in the music industry with hearing loss include Phil Collins, Eric Clapton, Ozzy Osbourne, Bob Dylan, and Pete Townshend.
 Let these artists inspire you to continue playing the music you love, whether at home or for the public.

-If you feel you have hearing loss, the next best step may be to purchase hearing aids.
-To determine if hearing aids might be right for you, take a look at these 12 Signs.
-You can also check out this Online Hearing Check to generally gauge your level of hearing loss.
+If you are experiencing hearing problems, the next best step may be to purchase hearing aids.
+To determine if hearing aids might be right for you, take a look at these 12 signs.
+You can also check out this to generally gauge your level of hearing loss.

 Many people assume that as soon as they use their new hearing aids, they will hear just as well as they did before.
 However, adjusting to your new hearing aids is a process that takes time and patience: In fact, it usually takes around 2 weeks to acclimate.